Coachella: Impact and legacy

 According to a 2015 ranking by online ticket retailer Viagogo, Coachella was the second-most in-demand concert ticket, trailing only the Tomorrowland festival.

 Coachella is considered a trendsetter in music and fashion.
 Singer Katy Perry said, "The lineup always introduces the best of the year for the rest of the year."

 Coachella has become known for the variety of distinctive apparel worn by attendees, which primarily include eclectic combinations of colors, materials, and ethnic borrowings.
-The latter has also resulted in backlash regarding cultural appropriation, particularly for non-natives wearing Native American-inspired headdresses and body paint.
+Some activists and journalists have criticized the latter as being cultural appropriation, particularly non-natives wearing Native American-inspired headdresses and body paint.

 According to a 2012 economic impact study, Coachella brought $254.4 million to the desert region that year; of that total, Indio received $89.2 million in consumer spending and $1.4 million in tax revenue.
 Goldenvoice's other festival at the Empire Polo Club, Stagecoach, has been called a "cousin" of Coachella, but it has grown at a faster pace, eventually selling out for the first time in 2012 with 55,000 attendees.
 Together, the two festivals were estimated by experts to have a global impact of $704.75 million in 2016; approximately $403.2 million of that was expected to impact the Coachella Valley, $106 million of which would go to businesses in Indio.
 The city was expected to gain $3.18 million in ticket taxes from the two festivals in 2016.

 The success of Coachella led to Goldenvoice holding additional music festivals at the Empire Polo Club.
 It founded the country music festival Stagecoach in 2007 and continues to hold it on an annual basis.
 In 2011, the promoter staged the Big 4 festival, so-named for its quadruple billing of the most prominent bands in thrash metal—Anthrax, Megadeth, Metallica, and Slayer.
 In 2016, Goldenvoice staged Desert Trip, which featured older rock oriented and legacy acts such as the Rolling Stones, Paul McCartney, and Bob Dylan.